Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 860M will be a lot (approximately 24%) better at FSAA than the GeForce 8800 GTS (G80) 640MB, and also will be able to handle higher resolutions better. (explain)
+The GeForce GTX 860M is a lot (about 24%) faster with regards to full screen anti-aliasing than the GeForce 8800 GTS (G80) 640MB, and should be capable of handling higher screen resolutions without slowing down too much. (explain)

 GeForce GTX 860M 12752 Mpixels/sec